blackbaud-services/supporticon/source/utils/actions/readme.md

 dispatch(createAction({
   namespace: 'app/leaderboard',
-  fetcher: fetchLeaderboard({ campaign: 'au-123' })
+  fetcher: fetchLeaderboard({ campaign: 'f440df6c-1101-4331-ac78-4fc5bc276f4e' })
 }))
 ```

 The above will call `fetchLeaderboard` with your supplied params to fetch your data, and will dispatch the following actions.

-- `app/leaderboard/FETCH` when the request to Supporter is made
+- `app/leaderboard/FETCH` when the request to JustGiving is made
   - `payload` - empty
 - `app/leaderboard/FETCH_SUCCESS` when the response is received, with the pay
-  - `payload.data` - the result(s) retrieved from Supporter
+  - `payload.data` - the result(s) retrieved from JustGiving
 - `app/leaderboard/FETCH_FAILURE` when an error is encountered
   - `payload.error` - the error encountered